EccentricTom/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 This is the codebook to go with my submission for the peer-reviewed assignment of Getting and Cleaning Data for the Johns Hopkins Coursera r specialisation.
 It consists of the following:

 0. Table of Contents
-1. information on the 'tidyData' data table
+1. Information on the 'tidyData' data table
   - Identifiers and averages of features
   - Description of the variables within the dataset
   - how to load 'tidydata' into R